News

 Details

-This factsheet outlines a summary of the distress cases witnessed in December 2021 and January 2022 by Sea-Watch’s Airborne crews with their aircraft Seabird*.
-Sea-Watch also conducted test-flights during this time with the aircraft Skybird**.
-In December 2021 and January 2022 we conducted 11 operations, with a total flight time of 63 hours and 15 minutes.
-We spotted…
+This factsheet outlines a summary of the distress cases witnessed in February and March 2022 by Sea-Watch’s Airborne Operations with the aircraft Seabird and Seabird 2.* In February and March 2022 we conducted 12 operations, with a total flight time of 72 hours and 48 minutes.
+We spotted 2 boats, carrying around 158 persons in distress.
+Download…

 Details